 The Road Home collaborates with Volunteers of America, Utah (VOAUT) on key projects.
 VOAUT is the community leader in programs for people with substance addictions.
 We rely on them for detoxification programs, outreach and substance abuse treatment.
 Our programs for chronically homeless men and women are enriched by the partnership we have with VOAUT.
 We have helped VOAUT in their efforts to serve homeless youth and they help us with street outreach.
 We know our agencies are more nimble when we rely on the expertise of the other.
 Find out more.

 The Road Home is proud to partner with our three local housing authorities.
-We work extensively with the Housing Authority of the County of Salt Lake, the Housing Authority of Salt Lake City and West Valley City Housing Authority.
+We work extensively with Housing Connect, the Housing Authority of Salt Lake City and West Valley City Housing Authority.
 Many of our subsidy programs are products of these partnership efforts.
 The Salt Lake community is unique in that our housing authorities are very active in developing programs specifically for people who are homeless and chronically homeless.
 Specifically, many subsidy voucher programs, Tenant Based Rental Assistance and Permanent Supportive Housing including Palmer Court would not exist without support from our housing authorities.
-Find out more.